Multilevel-Langevin pathwise average for Gibbs approximation: A quantitative control of the error

 \section{A quantitative control of the error}

-The main tool for the proof of Theorem \ref{maintheo} is Proposition \ref{maintheointermed} below where we provide, for some given step and time sequences, an almost\footnote{By ``almost'', we mean that we omit the universal constants, $i.e.$ which do not depend on the parameters of the assumptions and of the diffusion.
-This will not perturb the sequel of the paper in which our main objective is to exhibit the dependency in the dimension.} quantitative control of the error in terms of the parameters involved in Assumptions $\HUN$, $\HDEUX$, $\HTROIS$ and $\HQU$. \\ The proof of Theorem \ref{maintheo} will be then achieved in Section \ref{sec:maintheo}.
+{The proof of \cref{maintheo} is based on a classical bias-variance decomposition of the error with respect to the target.
+The originality of the proof lies in the sharp control of each term of the decomposition, according to the set of assumptions of \cref{maintheo}.
+Such controls are resumed in Proposition \ref{maintheointermed}} below where we provide, for some given step and time sequences, an almost\footnote{By ``almost'', we mean that we omit the universal constants, $i.e.$ which do not depend on the parameters of the assumptions and of the diffusion.
+This will not perturb the sequel of the paper in which our main objective is to exhibit the dependency in the dimension.} quantitative control of the error in terms of the parameters involved in Assumptions {$\HUN$ to $\HQU$}.
+The proof of Theorem \ref{maintheo} will be then achieved in Section \ref{sec:maintheo}.